- What is Virtus Investment Partners?

-- E-mail: Go to: Virtus.com and click on “Contact Us.”
+- E-mail: Click on “Contact Us” at the bottom of this page.
 For your protection, please do not include any personal or confidential information, such as a Social Security number, via E-mail message.

 - Mail: Written correspondence should be mailed to:

-A: Go to www.computershare.com/investor to get information about your account.
+A: Go to the Virtus Shareholder Page to get information about your account.

 A: Virtus Shareowner Services allows you to perform these transactions via the telephone:

 - Obtain information on how to transfer ownership of stock

 - Obtain instructions to re-register ownership of stock jointly with others

 A: You may transfer your shares electronically to your brokerage account by providing your broker with your Broadridge account information and the number of shares you wish to transfer.
 Your broker can then process your request by utilizing the “Profile” feature of the Direct Registration System (DRS).
 Your broker can contact Virtus Shareowner Services at 866-205-7273 for instructions.

 A: If your stock is held in your Broadridge account, you may go to the Virtus Shareholder Page to sell your stock.
 If your stock is held in a brokerage account, you must contact your broker for instructions on how to sell your stock.